 Printemps Department Store:

 No day trip to Paris would be complete without a visit to this incredibly humongous and world famous store.
 It literally means “big store” and you can find everything your heart desires, from clothing to accessories.
 You get awesome views of the city from the top so make sure to stop for some refreshment at the tea room.
-Look up at one of the most intricate and amazing ceilings ever.
+Look up at one of the most and amazing domed ceilings ever.
+It reminds me of the Vittorio mall in Milan.

 I don’t think there’s anything new l could tell you about this most famous icon of Paris.
 We did not climb it as the line was too long.
 It is about 80 stories tall, the tallest in Paris and was designed by Gustave Eiffel.
 There are three levels for visitors, with restaurants on two of them.
 Despite our many visits to Paris, we have yet to go up.
 I hate lines and you can get views of Paris from surrounding places.
 Consider a Big Bus experience if you prefer a more hands off experience.